 Prohibition also denied the state tax revenues from alcohol.
 This was at the very time it was causing increases in crime.
 This led to steeply higher criminal justice costs.
 That burdened tax-payers.

 Widespread crime and other problems caused by Prohibition in Kentucky and elsewhere.
 These became very obvious.
 More and more residents decided that the hoped cure was much worse than the disease.

-- Black, F. Ill-starred Prohibition Cases.
-Boston: Gorham, 1931.
+- Black, F. Ill-starred Prohib Cases.

-Ellison, B. Illegal Odyssey.
-200 Years of Kentucky Moonshine.
-Bloomington, IN: 1st Books.
+- Ellison, B. 200 Years of KY Moonshine.

 - Leonard, E. and Hammer, M. The Moonshine War.